pyeatt/SDSMT-CENG-342/README.md

 OK.
 So next time we have a global pandemic, I will set up the repo, and the first four on-line lectures will be about how to navigate the repo.
 ..
 Dr. P.

+Thanks very much for pulling together and setting this up.